vineetma/springtutorial/lets_update_to_gradle.md

 Gradle file in individual sub-projects shall have further modification/addition to the properties received from root, as the need may be.

 #Relevant Templates
+**TODO**: Include reference to the URL where such templates are mentioned.
+**TODO**: List commonly used, specifically the one that we would like to use for the storesapp application.